pudly/schmopera-hugo/content/articles/don-carlos.md

 related_companies = ["scene/companies/heroic-opera.md"]
 related_people = []
 short_description = "\"The characters are flawed, but some take those flaws and make their world better, and others use it to the detriment of others.
-Power doesn't have to be evil, but the intersection of power, greed, and relentless injustice is terrifying.\"" slug = "don-carlo" title = " Don Carlo" youtube_url = ""
+Power doesn't have to be evil, but the intersection of power, greed, and relentless injustice is terrifying.\"" slug = "political-foreshadowing-the-spanish-inquisition-don-carlo" title = "Political foreshadowing & the Spanish Inquisition: Heroic Opera's Don Carlo" youtube_url = ""

 +++